calebrwalk5/schima/README.md

 # Schima
-Schima is a GAN that generates shapes from a prompt
+Schima is a generative adversarial network that generates shapes from a prompt